Shikhar5531/Phylogenetic-Analysis-Cytb-Biopython/README.md

-**Note:** This was my first hands-on project in computational biology.
-Built using BioPython, it helped me understand tree structures, clades, and comparative genomics.
+**Note:** This is my first hands-on project in computational biology, and it was primarily focused on familiarizing myself with Biopython's phylogenetic tools and MSA.
+While it doesn't solve a specific biological hypothesis, it helped me build the foundation for more advanced analyses later.